nunit/docs/docs/articles/nunit/release-notes/framework.md

 ## NUnit 4.0.0-beta.1 - TBA

 This is the first beta release of version 4 of NUnit.
-This is a gradual improvement of the version 3, and can be used with the same runners as before, although a minor upgrade might be needed for some.
-For the NUnit3TestAdapter, you will need version 4.5 to run tests with NUnit 4.
-This release have more than 50 fixes and improvements implemented.
+This is an incremental improvement of version 3, and can be used with the same runners as before, although a minor upgrade might be needed for some.
+For the `NUnit3TestAdapter`, you will need version 4.5 to run tests with NUnit 4.

+This release has more than 50 fixes and improvements implemented.

 The minimum target framework supported is now dotnet framework 4.6.2, and .net 6.0.